Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-In 2015, R. Girshick proposed Fast RCNN detector \cite{ICCV15-FastRCNN}, which is a further improvement of R-CNN and SPPNet \cite{CVPR14-RCNN, ECCV14-SPPNet}.
+\textbf{Fast RCNN:} In 2015, R. Girshick proposed Fast RCNN detector \cite{ICCV15-FastRCNN}, which is a further improvement of R-CNN and SPPNet \cite{CVPR14-RCNN, ECCV14-SPPNet}.
 Fast RCNN enables us to simultaneously train a detector and a bounding box regressor under the same network configurations.
 On VOC07 dataset, Fast RCNN increased the mAP from 58.5\% (RCNN) to 70.0\% while with a detection speed over 200 times faster than R-CNN.
 Although Fast-RCNN successfully integrates the advantages of R-CNN and SPPNet, its detection speed is still limited by the proposal detection (see Section \ref{subsec:multi-scale} for more details).
 Then, a question naturally arises: ``can we generate object proposals with a CNN model?''
-Later, Faster R-CNN \cite{NIPS15-FasterRCNN} has answered this question.
+Later, Faster R-CNN \cite{NIPS15-FasterRCNN} answered this question.